 If you are an MA or doctoral student, and your cumulative GPA falls below 2.9, you will be placed on academic probation.
 Academic probation will be removed when your cumulative GPA reaches 2.9 or better.
 Should you receive a course grade of C or below while on probation, you will be subject to dismissal from TSU.

-GRADE REPLACEMENT

-The Academic Committee has established a procedure whereby a non-passing or substandard grade for a course may be replaced.
+GRADE REPLACEMENT The Academic Committee has established a procedure whereby a non-passing or substandard grade for a course may be replaced.
 For details on this procedure, please consult the Student Handbook.
 You should be forewarned that the procedure for replacing a non-passing or sub-standard grade is irreversible.
 Your new grade may not be higher than the old one.
 In fact, it may be lower.

-GRADING, COURSE

-TSU grades student coursework on a 4-point scale.
-On individual course grades, TSU does not give plus or minus grades (i.e., no A-, B+, etc.)The equivalence between numerical and letter grades is as follows:

-A = 4

-B = 3

-C = 2

-D = 1

-F = 0

-GRADUATION, APPLICATION FOR

-When you have completed all the coursework for your degree program, you may apply for graduation.
+GRADING, COURSE TSU grades student coursework on a 4-point scale.
+On individual course grades, TSU does not give plus or minus grades (i.e., no A-, B+, etc.)The equivalence between numerical and letter grades is as follows: A = 4 B = 3 C = 2 D = 1 F = 0 GRADUATION, APPLICATION FOR When you have completed all the coursework for your degree program, you may apply for graduation.
 This process entails your completing and formally submitting an Application for Graduation Form, available from the office of the Registrar, and by paying the required fee(s).
 Please refer to the Student Handbook for additional details.
 Attendance at graduation events and commencement ceremonies is not required.
-However, Trinity Southwest University graduation ceremonies are noted for being impressive and highly enjoyable.
-If you do plan to attend in person, your Application for Graduation must be received by the office of the Registrar no later than 3 months prior to the anticipated graduation date (usually held in mid-May and/or mid-September).
+However, Trinity Southwest University graduation for Graduation must be received by the office of the Registrar no later than 3 months prior to the anticipated graduation date (usually held in mid-May and/or mid-September).
 If you do not attend the live graduation ceremonies, your diploma will be mailed to you.

-GRADUATION WITH DISTINCTION

-If your cumulative GPA is 3.9 or higher, the Academic Committee may evaluate your overall record for the awarding of honors.
+GRADUATION WITH DISTINCTION If your cumulative GPA is 3.9 or higher, the Academic Committee may evaluate your overall record for the awarding of honors.
 The Committee will consider the scope and content of your degree program, grades, commitment to scholarship, and other factors deemed relevant.
-If honors are awarded, your diploma will be inscribed "With Distinction" or "With High Distinction."
-The awarding of honors is entirely at the discretion of the Academic Committee and may not be applied for, nor may any decision of the Committee in this regard be appealed.
+If honors are awarded, your diploma will be inscribed %With Distinction+or %With High Distinction.+The awarding of honors is entirely at the discretion of the Academic Committee and may not be applied for, nor may any decision of the Committee in this regard be appealed.
 TSU rarely awards honors, and then, only in the most extraordinary cases.